matkoch/resharper-internalsvisibleto/README.md

-## Update
-**As of August 9, 2016, this project is no longer maintained.
-If you're interested in becoming its maintainer, please drop me a line.**

 ## InternalsVisibleTo helper for ReSharper ##

 This plugin provides IntelliSense (code-completion) for the [`InternalsVisibleTo`](http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.internalsvisibletoattribute.aspx) attribute, allowing you to select a project within your solution easily: